Hubert Howe Bancroft: Death

+Writing and views

+Bancroft often published writing by others under his own name, fitting others' writing into a narrative of history as Bancroft saw it.
+This "literary factory" style of production resulted in writing of uneven quality.
+By modern standards Bancroft would not be considered the author of many of the works he attributed to himself; he often failed to give adequate credit to the contributing writers.
+Bancroft's staff copied and summarized material in archives throughout California and the Southwest, and collected oral histories.
+The result was 39 volumes of history attributed to Bancroft.

+Mariano Guadalupe Vallejo served as Bancroft's contact among the Californios.
+Based on interviews, Vallejo produced a five-volume work of history for Bancroft.
+Vallejo was disappointed by how Bancroft used the work, subsuming the stories of Mexicans into a master narrative organized around the Gold Rush.
+Bancroft tried to purchase the writing of historian Antonio María Osio, who refused to sell so that Bancroft could not credit himself as the author of her work.

+Conflicting views

+Bancroft's personal views appear conflicted and are difficult to know exactly because he published writing by others under his own name.
+According to the Bancroft Library:

+Bancroft's writing expressed support for vigilance committees in the West.
+Bancroft celebrated "the honor of the first popular tribunal of the placer mining epoch" in Hangtown, a place named for its many vigilante lynchings.

 Legacy

 In the late 19th century, it was determined that much of the work of which Bancroft claimed authorship had in fact been written by others.
 This tainted his legacy in the eyes of some scholars, on the principle "false in one thing, false in all."
 The Salt Lake Tribune called him a "purloiner of other peoples' brains" in 1893.

 The Bancroft Library at UC Berkeley, reflects the collector's name.
 The University of California purchased his 60,000-volume book collection in 1905.
-Bancroft Way in Berkeley, California, was named in his honor.

 In 1885 Bancroft purchased a ranch with an adobe cottage located in Spring Valley, in San Diego County, as a retirement home.
 The Hubert H. Bancroft Ranch House is now a National Historic Landmark.
-In addition, part of a property Bancroft bought around 1880 in Contra Costa County, California later became the Ruth Bancroft Garden, when three acres of the remaining farm land was given by Bancroft's grandson Philip to his wife, Ruth Bancroft.
+In addition, part of a property Bancroft bought around 1880 in Contra Costa County, California, later became the Ruth Bancroft Garden, when three acres of the remaining farm land was given by Bancroft's grandson Philip to his wife, Ruth Bancroft.